yiwen26/NLP_chatbot/README.md

 This kind of chatbot is used in open field chat scenario, just as chat between friends without the limitation of topics or contents.
 General chatbots are usually based on seq2seq architecture, using models to generate answers automatically and optimizing them by combining technologies such as Attention.
 ## Motivations
+- Market: People regard insurance as necessity.
+Insurance market is expanding.
+- Customer: Not every customer or potential customer is assigned with a customer manager.
+Chatbot will help solve their problem.
+- Company: Chatbot will free manpower and increase working efficiency.